Personal Finance

 1. Qualify for Lower Interest Rates

-As of May 2023, the APR for a personal loan is around 10.95%.
-That’s lower than the average credit card APR, which is 19.91%.
-With a lower rate, it can provide substantial interest savings.
-According to myFICO.com, a person who is looking to get a personal loan should have a score of 670 or higher to qualify for the best interest rates and terms.
+As of April 28, 2026, the average APR for a personal loan is approximately 11.31%, according to the Federal Reserve’s consumer credit report.
+That’s substantially lower than the average credit card APR of 21.47%.
+With a lower rate, it can provide substantial interest savings over the life of your repayment period.
+According to myFICO.com, a person who is looking to get a personal loan should have a FICO Score of 670 or higher to qualify for the best interest rates and terms.
 However, this is the minimum score that people should have to be considered for a loan.
 The higher your credit score is, the better rates you will be offered when applying for a personal loan.
+Experian, one of the three major credit bureaus alongside Equifax and TransUnion, recommends actively monitoring your credit profile before applying so you can address any errors that might be suppressing your score.

 1. Consolidate All Debt Payments Into One